laxmikant-ainapure/upcxx/INSTALL.md

 See the "Memory Kinds" section in the _UPC++ Programmer's Guide_ for more details on using the CUDA support.

-## Advanced Installer Configuration
+## Advanced Configuration

-The installer script tries to pick a sensible default behavior for the platform it is running on, but the install can be customized using the following environment variables:
+The `configure` script tries to pick sensible defaults for the platform it is running on, but its behavior can be controlled using the following command line
+options:

+* `--prefix=...`: The location at which UPC\+\+ is to be installed.
+The default is `/usr/local/upcxx`.
-* `CC`, `CXX`: The C and C\+\+ compilers to use.
+* `--with-cc=...` and `--with-cxx=...`: The C and C\+\+ compilers to use.
-* `CROSS`: The cross-configure settings script to pull from the GASNet source tree (computed as `<gasnet>/other/contrib/cross-configure-${CROSS}`).
+* `--with-cross=...`: The cross-configure settings script to pull from the GASNet-EX source tree (`<gasnet>/other/contrib/cross-configure-${VALUE}`).
+* `--with-default-network=...`: Sets the default network to be used by the `upcxx` compiler wrapper.
+Valid values are listed under "UPC\+\+ Backends" in [README.md](README.md).
+The default is `aries` when cross-compiling for a Cray CX, and (currently) `smp` for all other systems.
+Users with high-speed networks, such as InfiniBand (`ibv`), are encouraged to set this parameter to a value appropriate for their system.
-* `GASNET`: Provides the GASNet-EX source tree from which the UPC\+\+ install script will build its own version of GASNet-EX.
+* `--with-gasnet=...`: Provides the GASNet-EX source tree from which UPC\+\+ will configure and build its own copies of GASNet-EX.
 This can be a path to a tarball, URL to a tarball, or path to a full source tree.
 If provided, this must correspond to a recent and compatible version of GASNet-EX (NOT GASNet-1).
   Defaults to an embedded copy of GASNet-EX, or the GASNet-EX download URL.
-* `GASNET_CONFIGURE_ARGS`: List of additional command line arguments passed to GASNet's configure phase.
-* `UPCXX_PYTHON`: Python2 interpreter to use.
-* `UPCXX_MAKE`: Make command for make steps in the installation (e.g. building the GASNet-EX library).
-Defaults to `make -j 8` for parallel make.
-To disable parallel make, set `UPCXX_MAKE=make`.
-* `UPCXX_NOBS_THREADS`: Number of tasks to used for non-make installation steps.
-  Defaults to autodetected CPU count, set `UPCXX_NOBS_THREADS=1` for serial compilation.
+* `--with-gmake=...`: GNU Make command to use; must be 3.80 or newer.
+The default behavior is to search `$PATH` for a `make` or `gmake` which meets this minimum version requirement.
+* Options for control of (optional) CUDA support are documented above, in the section "Installation: CUDA GPU support".
+* Options not recognized by the UPC\+\+ `configure` script will be passed to the GASNet-EX `configure`.
+For instance, `--with-mpirun-cmd=...` might be required to setup MPI-based launch of ibv-conduit applications.
+Please read the GASNet-EX documentation for more information on this and many other options available to configure GASNet-EX.

+In addition to these explicit configure options, there are several environment variables which can implicitly effect the configuration of GASNet-EX.
+The most common of these are listed at the end of the output of `configure --help`.